 But, when a certain amount of idle time has passed, the connection will be automatically terminated.
-To make this happen, it is necessary to establish the idle time before the connection is terminated on both VPN client and server, since packet routing is unlimited by default.
+To make this happen, it is necessary to establish the idle time before the connection is terminated on both VPN client and server since packet routing is unlimited by default.

 Under normal circumstances, when a branch office is connected to the headquarters via VPN to be able to download files and perform other operations involving the office’s intranet, the work-related activity is not isolated from the rest of the Internet.

-It is a technique designed to raise a barrier between VPN and internet traffic, making sure that packets sent over the internet reach their destination directly, without being routed through the virtual private network.
+It is a technique designed to raise a barrier between VPN and Internet traffic, making sure that packets sent over the web reach their destination directly, without being routed through the virtual private network.

 VPN hardware and equipment

 While most users resort to free or paid VPN services, large-scaled business corporations prefer focusing on the safety aspect.
 These are typically companies that branched out to other cities or countries.